Eddie Cochran: Posthumous releases and honors

 A posthumous album, My Way, was released in 1964.
 Cochran was a prolific performer, and the British label Rockstar Records has released more of his music posthumously than was released during his life.
 The company is still looking for unpublished songs.
 One of his posthumous releases was "Three Stars", a tribute to J.P.
 Richardson, better known as the Big Bopper, and Cochran's friends Buddy Holly and Ritchie Valens, who had all died in a plane crash just one year earlier.
 Written just hours after the tragedy by disc jockey Tommy Dee, it was recorded by Cochran two days later (Dee recorded his own version several weeks later).
 His voice broke during the spoken lyrics about Valens and Holly.

 In 1987, Cochran was inducted into the Rock and Roll Hall of Fame.
-His pioneering contribution to the genre of rockabilly has also been recognized by the Rockabilly Hall of Fame.
+His pioneering contribution to the genre of rockabilly has also been recognized by his induction to the Rockabilly Hall of Fame in 2017, at the same time as his nephew Bobby Cochran.
 Several of his songs have been re-released since his death, such as "C'mon Everybody", which was a number 14 hit in 1988 in the UK.
 Rolling Stone magazine ranked him number 84 on its 2003 list of the 100 greatest guitarists of all time.

 The Very Best of Eddie Cochran was released by EMI Records on June 2, 2008.

 On September 27, 2010, the mayor of Bell Gardens, California, declared October 3, 2010, to be "Eddie Cochran Day" to celebrate the famous musician who began his career when living in that city.

 On June 10, 2022, Cochran's hometown of Albert Lea, Minnesota, renamed James Street to Eddie Cochran Street in his honor.

 On May 23, 2023, Cochran was honored with a blue plaque in Bristol, South West England, at the Bristol Hippodrome venue, the last place Cochran performed on his ill-fated tour in 1960.